gagle/tagged-event-data/README.md

 }
 ```

-There are a lot of ways to emit an event, some examples are:
+There are a lot of ways to emit an event.

 ```typescript
 const emitter = new EventEmitter();